jgumbley/sync-box/README.md

 SyncBox
 =======

-Want to make a machine on AWS.
+Want to make a machine on AWS that can sync my stuff.